Introduction to HR guide on economic downturns

 The government is still operating a scheme whereby employees can be placed on furlough leave.
 The scheme will close on 31 October 2020.

-Employers cannot now put employees on furlough leave for the first time unless the employee is returning from maternity, shared parental, adoption, paternity or parental bereavement leave and certain conditions are met,
+Employers cannot now put employees on furlough leave for the first time unless the employee is returning from maternity, shared parental, adoption, paternity or parental bereavement leave and certain conditions are met.

 The government has been paying grants of 80% of wages for employees not working but being kept on payroll rather than being laid-off, up to £2,500 a month.
-From 1 August 2020 employers will be required to cover employer and national insurance contributions.
+From 1 August 2020 employers have been required to cover employer and national insurance contributions.
 From 1 September 2020 the grant contribution will effectively be split so that the employer pays 10% and the taxpayer pays 70%.
 From 1 October 2020 the grant contribution will effectively be split so that the employer pays 20% and the taxpayer pays 60%.

 Can an employer cut an employee’s pay?